Mitered Edge Countertops: Pros and Cons, Cost Factors, and More

 A mitered edge is a seamless 90-degree edge that joins the top countertop surface with a second, smaller piece of countertop.
 The two pieces are cut at 45-degree angles and fused together for a seamless look.
 A mitered edge profile offers the appearance of a thicker slab of stone or granite or merges with a waterfall panel

 A mitered edge profile is a specialty edge that you can request from your local countertop installer and is distinct from a square edge.
-You can choose an apron size—the apron is the piece that hangs down vertically—between 2 cm and 6 cm.
+You can choose an apron size—the apron is the piece that hangs down vertically—between two and six cm.
 The thicker the apron, the greater the impression it leaves.
 You can also choose an eased mitered edge, which offers a rounded look where the two pieces join.

-When creating a mitered edge, the pattern needs to match up precisely between the two pieces of countertop material.
-The slabs should be precisely cut and then mounted together, so there are no visible joints.
-A mitered edge takes skill, experience, and care—definitely, one that's best left to a countertop expert.
+When creating a mitered edge, the pattern must match up precisely between the two pieces of countertop material.
+The slabs should be precisely cut and then mounted together so no joints are visible.
+A mitered edge takes skill, experience, and care—definitely one that's best left to a countertop expert.

-Cutting thicker slabs of granite, stone, or marble is more costly, making a mitered edge profile a great way to achieve a wider look with any additional countertop material.
+Cutting thicker slabs of granite, stone, or marble is more costly, but making a mitered edge profile is a great way to achieve a wider look with any additional countertop material.

 Pros and Cons of Mitered Edge Countertops